9 Email Popup Best Practices You Should Follow (+ Templates)

 2. Maximize Your Success Step

-The success step is the last step users see when they opt in through an onsite campaign.
+The success step is the last step users see when they opt in through a popup.

 Many businesses thank new subscribers for joining.
 And that’s better than nothing.
 But encouraging engagement—like driving traffic to a popular product page—is far more effective (and oftentimes, lucrative).